Ashkan-Yaldaie/thesis/documents/YaldaieAshkan_a1300570_ProjectPlan.md

 Finally, a web-server and PHP server will be implemented to serve for the graphical user interphase of the project.

 The purpose of this thesis is to examine different ways of using the Raspberry Pi as a multifunctional device in particular as a basic home automation and security system.
-An-swering to the following questions will help to reach goals of this bachelor thesis:
+Answering to the following questions will help to reach goals of this bachelor thesis:
-* What are the possibilities to create a programmable home automation and securi-ty system using the Pi?
+* What are the possibilities to create a programmable home automation and security system using the Pi?
     - Will such a system provide expected functionalities which are mentioned [above](#objectives-and-deliverables-of-the-project)?
     - What is the money cost for completing the project?

 ### Out of scope

-Basics will be covered very briefly in the final paper such as Linux installation and con-figuration for the Raspberry Pi.
+Basics will be covered very briefly in the final paper such as Linux installation and configuration for the Raspberry Pi.
 At this stage, this project is for a personal home usage, so such functionalities that are more useful for a firm will be excluded from this thesis work.
-An online video stream-ing of the area can be mentioned as an excluded functionality.
+An online video streaming of the area can be mentioned as an excluded functionality.

 ### Project organization and stakeholders